When to Prune Hydrangea Varieties (With Chart)

 Print Friendly and PDF

 When do you prune your hydrangea?
 It depends.
-If your hydrangea blooms on “old” wood, you can NOT cut back in the fall or you sacrificed next year’s flowers!
+If your hydrangea blooms on “old” wood, you should NOT cut back in the fall or you will sacrifice next year’s flowers!
 See our handy chart on when to prune common types of hydrangea.

 Chart: When to Prune Hydrangeas